 Indiana women’s basketball dropped an absolute banger of a game to the Iowa Hawkeyes earlier this afternoon, losing 86-85 in Iowa City.
 Caitlin Clark won it for the Hawkeyes on a buzzer beater three that was just nuts.
 She’ll get the clicks online she deserves for that one, but the Big Ten Champion Hoosiers are the ones with the hardware back home.
 Don’t ever forget it.

 Here’s three things:

 Iowa was great

 Simply put, Iowa terrifies me.
 The Hoosiers are 1-5 against the Hawkeyes since I started on the beat and I usually begin to lose sleep two or three nights prior to a game between the two.
-They’re IUWBB’s current big rival, and the pace with which the play is infuriatingly fast.
+They’re IUWBB’s current big rival, and the pace they play at is infuriatingly fast.
 Caitlin Clark is probably the biggest villain I’ve encountered during my time at IU, and she was on this afternoon.